oshodiS/RepoAgent/markdown_docs/repo_agent/summarization.md

 Ensure that the path and model name are correctly provided when initializing an instance of this object.
 ***
 ### FunctionDef get_map_reduce_chain(self)
-**get_map_reduce_chain**: The function of get_map_reduce_chain is to set up a map-reduce chain for processing a list of documents.
+**get_map_reduce_chain**: The function of get_map_reduce_chain is to set up a map-reduce chain for processing a list of documents by creating prompts for mapping and reducing operations using LLMChain.

 **parameters**:
 - None

 **Code Description**:
-The `get_map_reduce_chain` function initializes a map chain and a reduce chain using LLMChain with specific templates for mapping and reducing documents.
-It then creates chains for combining and reducing documents iteratively.
-Subsequently, it constructs a MapReduceDocumentsChain that combines the map and reduce chains to process a list of documents.
-The resulting map-reduce chain is assigned to the `self.map_reduce_chain` attribute.
+The `get_map_reduce_chain` function initializes a map chain and a reduce chain using LLMChain with specific prompts for mapping and reducing operations.
+It then configures a MapReduceDocumentsChain by combining the map and reduce chains along with additional parameters for document processing.
+The function prepares the necessary components for a map-reduce operation on a list of documents.

-In the project, the `get_map_reduce_chain` function is called within the `get_first_summarization` function to establish the map-reduce chain for processing split documents.
-The `get_first_summarization` function is invoked by the `first_generate` and `run` methods in the `Runner` class.
+In the project structure, the `get_map_reduce_chain` function is utilized within the `get_first_summarization` function.
+In `get_first_summarization`, after splitting documents into chunks, the `get_map_reduce_chain` function is called to set up the map-reduce chain for generating a consolidated summary from the processed documents.
+This demonstrates the crucial role of `get_map_reduce_chain` in the document summarization workflow of the project.

 **Note**:
-- The `get_map_reduce_chain` function plays a crucial role in setting up the map-reduce chain for document processing.
-- It is an essential component in the document summarization process within the project.
-- The function is part of a chain of functions that work together to generate a consolidated summary of input documents.
+- The function is designed to work in conjunction with other components to facilitate the map-reduce process efficiently.
+- Ensure that the necessary dependencies for LLMChain and related classes are properly imported and available for use.

 **Output Example**:
-"The final consolidated summary captures the main points and key details from each document.
-The output_text contains the summarized content."
+An example output of the `get_map_reduce_chain` function would be a configured MapReduceDocumentsChain ready for processing a list of documents through a map-reduce operation.
 ***
 ### FunctionDef split_documents(self, doc, chunk_size, chunk_overlap)
 **split_documents**: The function of split_documents is to split a document into chunks of text.